-What is the Kanazawa University Graduate School of Human and Socio-Environmental Studies?
+What is the Graduate School of Human and Socio-Environmental Studies?

-In April 2006, the Kanazawa University Graduate School of Human and Socio-Environmental Studies was inaugurated as a graduate school with a dual program system: the Master’s Course and the Doctoral Course.
+In April 2006, Kanazawa University established the Graduate School of Human and Socio-Environmental Studies, a graduate school offering an integrated master’s and doctoral program.

-The three Master’s programs formerly offered by School of Humanities, School of Law, and School of Economics were combined into a single Master’s program, and the university integrated it into the current Doctoral program of socio-environment studies to form a new department.
+The three former master’s courses run by the School of Humanities, School of Law, and School of Economics were combined into a single master’s course, which was further combined with the existing socio-environmental studies doctoral course.

-After successful completion of these courses, students are granted a master’s degree in literature, law, political science, economics, business administration, regional development studies, international studies and the arts.
-In addition, there is also a one-year, short-term attendance program leading to a master’s degree while working full-time hours.
+Students can earn a Master’s degree in literature, economics, business administration, regional development studies, international studies, and science.
+In the Division of Economics and Division of Regional Development Studies, there is also a one-year, short-term attendance program leading to a master’s degree while working full-time.

-The goal of the Doctoral Course is the development of highly specialized professionals, who have the research skills requisite to work as university lecturers and researchers at private think tanks as well as in businesses and local governments.
+The goal of the Doctoral Course is to develop highly specialized professionals who have the necessary research skills to work as university lecturers and researchers at private think tanks as well as in business and local government.

 All doctoral students belong to one division, the Division of Human and Socio-Environmental Studies, but are divided into three courses, a Humanities Course, Law and Politics Course and Socio-Economics Course.
 This enables the graduate school, which is the parent body examining doctoral theses, to assign the most suitable faculty experts to review the various research conducted within the broad area of human and socio-environmental studies.